brainpy/BrainPy/docs/guides/synapses.rst

     Figure 1.
 The state in a synapses model.

-1. The first state matrix with the shape of :math:`(L1, num\_pre)` represents the state variables with the length of :math:`num\_pre` (see Figure 1, `Pre-shape state`), for example, the pre-synaptic spikes, or the pre-synaptic membrane potentials.
-The last array is fixed to receive the pre-synaptic spikes (the box with the solid lines).
-Other rows are free for users to define other variables.
+1. The first state matrix with the shape of :math:`(L1, num\_syn)` is the state represents synapse-shaped variables.
+Each array has the length of :math:`num\_syn`.
+This matrix is created according to the user demands.
 2. The second state matrix with the shape of :math:`(L2, num\_post)` denotes the collection of the state variables with the length of :math:`num\_post` (see Figure 1, `Post-shape state`), for example, the delayed conductance which going to deliver to the post-synaptic neurons, or the post-synaptic membrane potentials.
 In NumpyBrain, the first :math:`delay\_length` arrays are used to constain the delayed conductance.
-3. The third state matrix with the shape of :math:`(L3, num\_syn)` is the state represents synapse-shaped variables.
-Each array has the length of :math:`num\_syn`.
-This matrix is created according to the user demands.
+3. The third state matrix with the shape of :math:`(L3, num\_pre)` represents the state variables with the length of :math:`num\_pre` (see Figure 1, `Pre-shape state`), for example, the pre-synaptic spikes, or the pre-synaptic membrane potentials.
+The last array is fixed to receive the pre-synaptic spikes (the box with the solid lines).
+Other rows are free for users to define other variables.

 Here, we sould pay attention on the conductance delays.
-In order to get the efficient deley computation, we fix the delay matrix (with a dimension of :math:`(delay\_lendth, num\_post)`), and rotate it at each updating time-step (see Figure 2).
+In order to get the efficient deley computation, we fix the delay matrix (with a dimension of :math:`(delay\_length, num\_post)`), and rotate it at each updating time-step (see Figure 2).
 In Figure 2, we denote the array position of output conductance as `out`, and the array reveiving the input conductance as `in`.
 As illustrated, at :math:`t=0`, the conductance `out` delivering to the post-synaptic neurons is